Online Classes/Distance Education

 If you meet these requirements, PHEAA will disregard your Expected Family Contribution or any Pell award you may be eligible to receive.
 This means that you will receive the highest Pennsylvania State Grant possible based on the allowable college costs for the school you are attending.

-To notify PHEAA of your veteran status (if not prompted to when completing the FAFSA), please download, complete and return the Active Duty Military/Veteran Clarification Form (PDF).
+To notify PHEAA of your veteran status (if not prompted to when completing the FAFSA), please download, complete and return the Veteran/Active Duty Clarification Form for the appropriate academic year.
+This form is located under the "Documents and Forms for Independent Students/Veterans" section of the Documents and Forms page.

 - I've filled out the FAFSA, so why am I getting a message that you don't have my FAFSA data?